Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 The imagination of children is boundless.

-They can imagine environments and situations, and they can think themselves into roles that adults can’t even dream of.
+They can imagine environments and situations and think themselves into roles that adults can’t even dream of.

 The shop is an opportunity to try out many different situations.